 Stereotactic Body Radiation Therapy

-As the only National Cancer Institute-designated cancer center in the Kansas City region, The University of Kansas Cancer Center offers the most advanced radiation treatments and technologies.
+As the only National Cancer Institute-designated comprehensive cancer center in the Kansas City region, The University of Kansas Cancer Center offers the most advanced radiation treatments and technologies.
 This includes short-course radiation therapy, called stereotactic body radiation therapy (SBRT), which involves delivering higher doses of radiation in fewer treatments.

 What is stereotactic body radiation therapy?

 Stereotactic body radiation therapy administers radiotherapy from several different points around the body, with the radiation beams meeting at the spot of the tumor.
 The tumor receives a very high dose of radiation, while surrounding tissue receives less, lowering the risk of side effects and complications.

 Who can have stereotactic body radiation therapy?

 How does stereotactic body radiation therapy work?

 SBRT is a noninvasive form of radiation treatment that involves high-dose radiation beams.
 It can deliver precisely targeted radiation in fewer high-dose treatments than traditional radiation therapy, which reduces the total amount of radiation to healthy tissue.
 SBRT requires advanced radiation technology that is available at The University of Kansas Cancer Center.

 Benefits and risks of stereotactic body radiation therapy

 SBRT offers many advantages, including:

 - Allows delivery of a higher dose of radiation to the tumor with fewer treatments

 - Shows outcomes that are equal to or better than conventional radiation therapy

 - Shortens treatment course, which is more convenient for you and not as disruptive to your life

 - Reduces side effects, including fatigue

 - More cost effective

 Conventional radiation is typically delivered in small doses daily over many weeks.
 This can delay or interfere with other cancer treatments, such as chemotherapy.
 And many weeks of daily radiation treatment can significantly disrupt a patient’s life, including work.
 By contrast, SBRT can usually be given in 5 or fewer treatments.
 SBRT using advanced radiation technology also can lead to better outcomes and fewer side effects than conventional radiation therapy.

 What happens during stereotactic body radiation therapy?